BME-nodeservers/udi-russound-poly/README.md

    * The UDP/TCP port number assigned by the serial device server for the serial port.
 #### Network Protocol
    * Either UDP or TCP.
-#### Zone 1
-   * The name for zone 1
-#### Zone 2
-   * The name for zone 2
-#### Zone 3
-   * The name for zone 3
-#### Zone 4
-   * The name for zone 4
-#### Zone 5
-   * The name for zone 5
-#### Zone 6
-   * The name for zone 6

-#### Configuring source names
-   * It's possible to configure the source names to match your configuration.
-When the node iserver is installed, it will make a copy of the default nls profile file.
-You can then manually edit this copy with the correct source names and then update the profile files on the ISY.

-   * To change the source names look for the strings SOURCE-1 through SOURCE-6 and change the names.
-Then, from the ISY admin console, find the Russound node and use the "Update Profile" button to push the changed file to the ISY.
-You'll need to restart the admin console to see the change.

-   * You can also change the lables in the Russound node to display your specific source names.
-Look for ST-ctl-GV1-NAME through ST-ctl-GV6-NAME in the nls file and update them with your source names.

 ## Requirements